 1 | All students must enroll in JCM 500 Grad Studies Orientation their first year of study |

-On-campus option B: Under this option, students can complete the on-campus degree and have their studies culminate in an in-depth project or comprehensive exams.
-This path requires completion of 31 total hours, with 28 hours of graduate courses as outlined in Plan I, and a 3-hour project or comprehensive exams in JCM 597.
+On-Campus Option - Under this option (available to main campus students only), students can complete the on-campus degree and have their studies culminate in an in-depth project or comprehensive exams.
+This professionally focused option includes skills and conceptual courses that help students master knowledge about journalism and media.
+This two-year option is highly customizable and allows for 15 hours of elective credit that can be taken across disciplines.
+It requires completion of 31 total hours, with 28 hours of graduate courses, and a 3-hour project or comprehensive exams in JCM 597.

 ---|---|---|